Blasphemous Rumours / Somebody

-"Blasphemous Rumours" / "Somebody" is a single by English electronic band Depeche Mode.
+"Blasphemous Rumours" / "Somebody" is a single by the English electronic band Depeche Mode.
 It was released on 29 October 1984, as the third single from their 1984 album Some Great Reward and their twelfth UK single overall.

 Concerned about potential controversy due to the religious theme of the song, "Blasphemous Rumours" was released as a double A-side single with "Somebody"; it was a top 20 hit in the UK.